 These new conductors working at 20 K allow the production of superconducting easy-access open MR systems operating at 0.5 Tesla with an imaging performance equal to high-field equipment [⇒ Marabotto 2006].
 The advantages of these new systems are superior diagnostic quality, lower price, lower maintenance costs, the possibility to acquire images in any position (lying, standing, sitting, bending over), ease of installation and operation, elimination of claustrophobia, little noise, and general patient friendliness.

-This development is a major challenge for existing high field equipment, in particular because the diagnostic quality of mid-field systems was already described competing with high field even before the introduction of high-temperature superconductive coils (see also Diagnostic accuracy).
+This development is a major challenge for existing high field equipment, in particular because the diagnostic quality of mid-field systems was already described as competing with that of high field systems even before the introduction of high-temperature superconductive coils (see also Diagnostic accuracy).

 Table 03-02 summarizes advantages and disadvantages of different magnet types.